Diane Abbott: Abuse and harassment

 In a Guardian article in February 2017, Abbott wrote about receiving racist and sexist abuse online every day, such as threats of rape.
 A few days later, in an interview with Sophy Ridge on Sky News, Abbott proposed a parliamentary inquiry into the sexist and racist abuse of MPs in social media and the way Twitter and Facebook investigate cases that arise.
 An Amnesty International report found that Abbott was the subject of almost half of all abusive tweets about female MPs on Twitter during the 2017 election campaign, receiving ten times more abuse than any other MP.

-Paul Ovenden, a former senior aide to Labor Prime Minister Keir Starmer and Head of Political Strategy in the Prime Minister's Office, was forced to resign in September 2025 when it came to light that he had made offensive remarks about Abbott.
+Paul Ovenden, a former senior aide to Labour Prime Minister Keir Starmer and Head of Political Strategy in the Prime Minister's Office, was forced to resign in September 2025 when it came to light that he had made offensive remarks about Abbott.
 ITV has disclosed the content of the messages with names redacted.